Venue: Ülemiste City Öpik2, Valukoja 8, Tallinn, http://opiku.ee/index-en.html

 13:00 – 15:00 Session II – Quality from Different Aspects and Areas

-Tiia Tammaru, Chairman of the Board, Estonian Association for Quality; TalTech, Research Scientist – What is an Excellent Organization in 2025?
+Tiia Tammaru, Chairman of the Board, Estonian Association for Quality; TalTech, Research Scientist – Organizational Excellence in the Changing World

 Risto Leisti, Caverion Industrial Solutions, Oy Botnia Mill Service (EFQM R4E 5 Stars, Finnish Quality Award winner 2016), Managing Director – IoTFlex Maintenance Concept; Better Production Efficiency and More Profit for Customers